If (s)he Be Worthy...1 of 13This week’s Thor: Ragnarok trailer showed the unthinkable – the destruction of Mjolnir at the hands of Hela.

-Conan the Barbarian3 of 12Though it's technically an alternate universe story, the tale of how Conan the Barbarian wound up wielding Mjolnir is predicated on the idea of our mainstream Thor somehow travelling to Conan's world.
+Conan the Barbarian3 of 13Though it's technically an alternate universe story, the tale of how Conan the Barbarian wound up wielding Mjolnir is predicated on the idea of our mainstream Thor somehow traveling to Conan's world.
 And seriously, if you can't see how Conan wielding Thor's hammer is pretty much destiny, then there's not much else to say.

 After finding himself fighting alongside the legendary barbarian, Thor is felled in combat, leaving Conan to not only take up Mjolnir in his stead, but to deliver a stirring eulogy for his fellow warrior and Thunder God.
 Time to throw on some Manowar and lace up those gauntlets, cause that's about as metal as it gets.